noahweingand/producer-db/README.md

     * login form needs to be hit first and then pass state of logged in
 * Clean up DB
     * Remove email for producers/artists from db?
 Probably don't need it
+* Add
+    * router push to home when adding producer or artist
+    * add DOB as field
 * Alex's List of things to do:
     * Make procedure to insert credit link to songs so that we don't have a wild query on front end
-    * Make producer page - Noah
     * Make delete link on producer page
     * Finish important inserts
-    * Make sql query to get all information about the producer
     * Possibly make a trigger or something that won't allow inserts to the users table
-    * Change the operating test_users table to the actual users table
-    * Make producer name unique
-    * Clean the registration functionality

 ### Links for developing